-Non-Profit and Public Facilities Community Solar Residential Solar
+Non-Profit/Public Community Solar Residential Solar

+Facilities

 Project Size (500 kW) Group (A vs B)

 Type (NP vs PF)

 Project size (100kW)

 For each sub-program, if the total amount of incentives already chosen within a category of the first attribute in the chart above represents less than 30% of the total incentive value for the sub-program, projects will be chosen from the underrepresented category until 30% of total sub-program incentive value is reached for that category.
-The same process will be repeated for the second attribute (for Non-Profit and Public Facilities, the project size).
+The same process will be repeated for the second attribute (for NP/PF, the project size).
 After projects have been selected to balance the portfolio, projects will be selected based on the highest score until there are no funds available.
 Any remaining projects will be ordered by score and randomized as needed to create a General Selection waitlist.
-Any projects selected in General Selection (Prioritization 4) from the EJ, Energy Sovereignty, and/or Income-Eligible Waitlists will be removed from the respective waitlist.
+Any projects selected in General Selection (Prioritization 4) from the EJ, Energy Sovereignty and/or IE waitlists will be removed from the respective waitlist.